The Art & Craft of Glass

 Back then, glass art pretty much meant glassblowing, torchwork, or stained glass.
 But our three founders became stubbornly boldly intrigued by the glass world’s equivalent of Bigfoot: the predictable, reliable, and stable fusing of different colored glasses in a kiln.

 Throughout the history of glass, this kind of fusing had remained both an alluring dream and a pesky problem.
 When anyone tried fusing different glasses together, the materials inevitably rejected each other and broke.
-Many had already deemed the dream impossible.
-But, long story short, in 1981 Bullseye’s founders cracked the code and figured out how to keep fused glass from cracking.
+Most glass lovers had already deemed the fusing dream impossible.
+But, long story short, in 1981 Bullseye’s founders cracked the code and figured out how to produce a spectrum of glasses that could all be fused together.

 Fusible glass—a.k.a kiln-glass—was born.
 And that breakthrough in workable material threw wide the doorways for a new kind of glass craft.
 Today, that craft has given rise to an international community of makers that Bullseye Glass exists to inspire, to equip, to educate, and, of course, to supply with the world's first tested compatible kiln-glass (still handmade at the Bullseye Factory in Portland, Oregon).